suprafrontal/hemato.ai.docs/source/index.html.md

 # Introduction

 Welcome to the Hemato.AI Diagnostic API!
-You can use our API to access Hemato.AI's Diagnostic AI and Clinical Algorithms, which can get process images of peripheral blood slides and generate hematopathology reports.
+You can use our API to access Hemato.AI's Diagnostic AI and Clinical Algorithms, which processes images of peripheral blood slides and generates hematopathology reports.

-We have language bindings in Go, ( also Python, C#, and TypeScript coming in future)!
+We have language bindings in Go, (also Python, C#, and TypeScript coming in future)!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 # HTTP Responses